 Working Papers

-Abstract: This paper evaluates the macroeconomic and welfare consequences of Medicaid expansions targeting low-income children and pregnant women between the late 1980s and 2010.
-By extending public coverage to dependents, these reforms reshaped household insurance decisions and altered the composition of private insurance markets.
-Motivated by new empirical evidence on shifts in insurance coverage, family-level dynamics, and medical spending patterns, I develop and estimate a general equilibrium model of household insurance choice, incorporating heterogeneous health risks, eligibility constraints, and endogenous premium adjustments.
-The analysis shows how institutional features of the U.S. insurance system mediate the effects of public coverage expansions and provides new insights for the design of public health insurance policy.
+Abstract: This paper evaluates the welfare consequences of Medicaid expansions targeting low-income children and pregnant women between the late 1980s and 2010 and their effects on private health insurance premiums.
+By extending public coverage to dependents, these reforms reshaped household insurance decisions and led to significant crowding out of private insurance.
+Motivated by new evidence on shifts in insurance coverage, family-level dynamics, and medical spending patterns, I develop and estimate a model of household insurance choice that incorporates heterogeneous household composition and health risks, Medicaid eligibility constraints, and endogenous premiums.
+I find that while these expansions lead to significant crowding out, welfare gains were substantial among low-income households.
+These gains come from increased consumption and medical treatment among low-income families.
+I find that the effect on private health insurance prices is small because opposing shifts in the risk profile of enrollees and in the size of insurance plans offset each other in equilibrium.

 Medicaid Expansion and Parental Health Insurance